Patient dumping: Taiwan

 A study published in 2006 that used voluntary surveys in its methods claimed that the results of the surveys indicated patient dumping was a problem within Taiwan's healthcare system.
-Researchers report that funding issues with government budgets and pressure that hospitals felt to stay competitive were among of the contributing factors to patient dumping.
+Researchers reported that funding issues with government budgets and pressure that hospitals felt to stay competitive were among the contributing factors to patient dumping.
 A previous study published in 2003 also supported the claim that Taiwan's healthcare system is negatively impacted by patient dumping in terms of healthcare quality and increased costs.

 United Kingdom

-In the a study conducted in the United Kingdom the issue of inappropriately discharging a patient has more to do with delaying the discharge than expediting the discharge.
-In 2004 a report was published in the UK that claimed that prisons were overcrowded and that one of the populations at risk of living in adverse conditions were mentally ill incarcerated individuals who were dumped in prisons.
+In a study conducted in the United Kingdom the issue of inappropriately discharging a patient has more to do with delaying the discharge than expediting the discharge.
+A report published in 2004 claimed that prisons were overcrowded and that one of the populations at risk of living in adverse conditions were mentally ill incarcerated individuals who were dumped in prisons.

 Usage

 Other associated names or terms

-Other terms used in related to the practice of patient dumping are frequent-user patient, revolving-door, and bed block-blockers.
+Other terms used in relation to the practice of patient dumping are frequent-user patient, revolving-door, and bed blockers.
 These terms were contrived by some hospital staff who noted how these patients had reoccurring hospitalizations.
 Other ways homeless dumping is described is with phrases like inappropriate patient discharges and economically motivated transfers.